 Halva is a Middle Eastern dessert made from sesame seed paste, sugar, spice, and nuts.
 You could compare it to fudge.
 Its crumbly, fluffy texture and semisweet, nutty taste make halva a unique, delightful treat.
 You can find it in many Middle Eastern grocers and street vendors.
-Or make one yourself?
+Or make one of these Mediterranean desserts yourself?
 See our recipe below.

 Halva recipes differ from region to region, but tahini (sesame paste) is the star ingredient.
 Brew a cup of tea or coffee, and you have a weekend treat for the whole family.

 What Is Halva Made From?

 Making halva is quite simple and takes very little time.
 Cooks and regions differ in terms of their recipes, additives, and cooking styles.
 For instance, the Middle Eastern dessert varies slightly in the Turkish and Hebrew cultures.
 You have two ways to make halva:

 The most commonly used flour in halva is semolina, a type of flour made of durum wheat.
 Unlike traditional flour for cooking, semolina is coarse.
 The coarseness changes when it is cooked to become soft and porridge-like.
 The yellow color of the semolina flour gives the treat its rich color.